How to Hack a WiFi Password? Hacking Techniques and Protection 2026

 3. Capture the reconnection process

-Attacks targeting security bypass through the router's WPS system.
+Attacks aimed at bypassing security via the router’s WPS feature.

 Attack mechanisms:

-• Recovery of WPA key via the PIN
+• Retrieving the WPA key via the PIN

 WiFi Network Vulnerabilities